-Firstly, it’s not hygienic, if left out all day, all sorts of bugs and germs will find their way in.
-Secondly, if your GSD is a puppy and they are being trained, it’s going to make their job harder because food routines work in conjunction with their need to relieve themselves, which is usually done after eating.
+Firstly, it’s not hygienic, if left out all day, many bugs and germs will find their way in.
+Secondly, if your GSD is a puppy and being trained, it will make their job harder because food routines work with their need to relieve themselves, which is usually done after eating.

-Lastly, and possibly most importantly, your dog needs to know that you are the provider of the food, this aids with training, obedience, and general attitude towards you.
+Lastly, and possibly most important, your dog needs to know that you are the provider of the food.
+This aids with training, obedience, and general attitude towards you.
 Aim to feed them 2-3 times per day.

 4) Be wary of dog food advertisements in general

-So, when you watch adverts of healthy-looking dogs on adverts, remember, the goal is profit for these companies, which isn’t always a bad thing, but sometimes they do take shortcuts and your dog pays the price for it.
+So, when you watch adverts of healthy-looking dogs, remember, the goal is profit for these companies, which isn’t always a bad thing, but sometimes they do take shortcuts and your dog pays the price for it.

 This resulted in many pets having lethargy, kidney failures, depression, diarrhea, and vomiting.
-According to the U.S Food and Drug Administration (FDA), there were almost 8,500 deaths during this time.
+According to the U.S Food and Drug Administration (FDA), there were almost 8,500 deaths.

-Even in much less extreme circumstances, a lot of these manufacturers do not provide adequate nutrition in their food.
-You will notice this in foods that are very high in grains which have almost no nutritional value in them.
+Even in much less extreme circumstances, many these manufacturers do not provide adequate nutrition in their food.
+You will notice this in foods very high in grains which have almost no nutritional value in them.

-To ensure you are feeding your GSD the right food, check the labels, and consult your veterinarians.
+Ensure you are feeding your GSD the right food, checking the labels, and consulting your veterinarians.
 You want to be maintaining a healthy balance of protein, carbohydrates, and fats.
 The protein needs to be coming from food that uses muscle meat.

-From us talking to literally thousands of German Shepherd owners, there is a real range of different companies who make great food and bad food.
-There are 2 that companies that owners generally seem to be very happy with:
+From us talking to thousands of German Shepherd owners, there is a real range of different companies who make great food and bad food.
+There are two companies that owners generally seem very happy with: